-Dr Liam Magee is a Senior Research Fellow at ICS.
+Dr Liam Magee is an Associate Professor at ICS.
 Liam's principal research interests focus on the application of social methods and information technology to the areas of urban development and sustainability.

 His doctoral dissertation, completed in 2010, examined the importance of cultural assumptions in the emerging world of interconnected knowledge systems, including emerging systems such as the Semantic Web.
 His current work extends this research into the areas of urban development and sustainability.